chrisvwx/LLLplus.jl/README.md

 multi-antenna signals.

 Another important application is in cryptanalysis; as an example of a cryptanalytic attack, see the `subsetsum` function.
-Another important application is in integer programming, where the LLL algorithm has been shown to solve the integer programming feasibility problem; see `integerfeasibility`.
+The LLL algorithm has been shown to solve the integer programming feasibility problem; see `integerfeasibility`.
 Lattice tools are often used to study and solve Diophantine problems; for example in  "simultaneous diophantine approximation" a vector of real numbers are approximated by rationals with a common deonminator.
 For a demo function, see `rationalapprox`.
+Finally, to see how the LLL can be used to find spigot formulas for irrationals, see `spigotBBP`.

 ### Examples

 Each function contains documentation and examples available via Julia's built-in documentation system, for example with `?lll`.
-Documentation of all the functions are available on [pkg.julialang.org](https://pkg.julialang.org/docs/LLLplus/).
+Documentation for all functions is available on [pkg.julialang.org](https://pkg.julialang.org/docs/LLLplus/).
 A tutorial notebook is found in the [`docs`](docs/LLLplusTutorial.ipynb) directory or on [nbviewer](https://nbviewer.jupyter.org/github/christianpeel/LLLplus.jl/blob/master/docs/LLLplusTutorial.ipynb).